The DIVA is divided into three parts that are each applied to both childhood and adulthood:

 The third section on Age of Onset and Impairment accounted for by the symptoms is an essential part of the diagnostic criteria.
-Find out whether the patient has always had the symptoms and, if so, whether any symptoms were present before 7-years of age.
-If the symptoms did not commence till later in life, record the age of onset.
+Find out whether the patient has always had the symptoms and, if so, whether any symptoms were present before the 7th year of age.
+If the symptoms did not commence until later in life, record the age of onset.
 Then ask about the examples for the different situations in which impairment can occur, first in adulthood then in childhood.
-Place a tick next to the examples that the patient recognises and indicate whether the impairment is reported for two or more domains of functioning.
+Place a tick next to the examples that the patient recognizes and indicate whether the impairment is reported for two or more domains of functioning.
 For the disorder to be present, it should cause impairment in at least two situations, such as work and education; relationships and family life; social contacts; free time and hobbies; self-confidence and self-image, and be at least moderately impairing.

 Summary of symptoms

 In the Summary of Symptoms of Attention Deficit (A) and Hyperactivity-Impulsivity (HI), indicate which of the 18 symptom criteria are present in both stages of life; and sum the number of criteria for inattention and hyperactivity/impulsivity separately.
 Finally, indicate on the Score Form whether six or more criteria are scored for each of the symptom domains of Attention Deficit (A) and Hyperactivity-Impulsivity (HI).

 For each domain, indicate whether there was evidence of a lifelong persistent course for the symptoms, whether the symptoms were associated with impairment, whether impairment occurred in at least two situations, and whether the symptoms might be better explained by another psychiatric disorder.
 Indicate the degree to which the collateral information, and if applicable school reports, support the diagnosis.
 Finally, conclude whether the diagnosis of ADHD can be made and which subtype (with DSM-IV code) applies.